Raven and Chickadee

 Traveling along Highway 140 on our way from Goose Lake to Winnemucca, we discovered one such gem yesterday.
 It was pure happenstance, as so often occurs when there’s a bit of spaciousness in our journeys.

 We pulled off the road for a quick rest stop, where there happened to be a kiosk for the Sheldon National Wildlife Refuge.
-Eric picked up a brochure and looking at the map, we were intrigued by a small photo of the Virgin Valley Campground and hot springs.
+Eric picked up a brochure.
+Looking at the map, we were intrigued by a small photo of the Virgin Valley Campground and hot springs.
 At only a few miles away, it was worth checking out.

 Forty-five minutes later, we had set up camp at this beautiful, peaceful, remote wildlife refuge campground, replete with a warm spring natural pool and showers.
 And it was free!
 For this, we’re happy to pay taxes.